maxboeer/attackshark-battery-bridge/README.md

 ### AUR

-The repository contains packaging for the `attackshark-battery-bridge` AUR package.
-Once published:
+The project is also packaged for Arch Linux through AUR:

 ```bash
 yay -S attackshark-battery-bridge